Greed Works -- Online Algorithms For Unrelated Machine Stochastic Scheduling

-{\bf Unrelated machines, arbitrary processing times:} For some 15 years after the results of \cite{MSU99} for the identical machines case, no non-trivial results were known for the \emph{unrelated} machines case despite being a target in the area.
-Recently Skutella et al.\ \cite{SSU2016} gave a $\frac{3+\Delta}{2}$-approximation algorithm for the unrelated machines model when jobs arrive at the same time, and a $(2+\Delta)$-approximation when jobs are released over time (yet offline).
+{\bf Unrelated machines, arbitrary processing times.} For some 15 years after the results of M\"ohring et al.\ \cite{MSU99} for the identical machines case, no non-trivial results were known for the \emph{unrelated} machines case despite being a target in the area.
+Recently Skutella, Sviridenko and Uetz~\cite{SSU2016} gave a $(3+\Delta)/2$-approximation algorithm for the unrelated machines model when jobs arrive at the same time, and a $(2+\Delta)$-approximation when jobs are released over time (yet known offline).
 Central to unlocking an efficient approximation algorithm for the unrelated machines case was the introduction of a time-indexed linear program that lower bounds the objective value of the optimal non-anticipatory scheduling policy.
 It is this LP that allows the authors to overcome the complexities of the stochastic unrelated machines setting.

 The work introduced in this present paper targets the more realistic \emph{online} setting for scheduling stochastic jobs on unrelated machines.
 A priori, it is not clear that there should exist an algorithm with small competitive ratio for this problem.
 Prior work for the offline problem requires sophisticated linear \cite{SSU2016} or convex \cite{BBC2016} programming relaxations.